Python 3.10

 Setting f_trace_opcodes = True on a frame causes the trace callback to fire with event='opcode' before every bytecode instruction in that frame.
 This gives the scheduler complete control over which thread runs each instruction — the fundamental mechanism behind both bytecode exploration and DPOR.

-The per-opcode overhead is substantial (a Python function call for every single bytecode instruction), which is why both bytecode exploration and DPOR filter out stdlib and threading internals via should_trace_file() in _tracing.py:
+The per-opcode overhead is substantial (a Python function call for every single bytecode instruction), which is why both bytecode exploration and DPOR filter out stdlib and threading internals via should_trace_file() in _tracing.py.
+By default, all code in site-packages is skipped, but the trace_packages parameter on exploration entry points allows widening the filter to include specific installed packages.
+See Trace Filtering for details.

 On Python 3.12+, sys.monitoring provides a lower-overhead alternative to sys.settrace for opcode-level events.
 Frontrun uses it where available, falling back to sys.settrace on 3.10–3.11.